korykilpatrick/chatsage/attached_assets/frontend-plan.md

    - Integrate with your real-time or Redux logic.
 Possibly show a preview of file attachments.

 3. **Testing Criteria**
-   - `message-input.test.tsx`: ensure text/emoji/file uploads are tested with Jest + React Testing Library.
+   - `message-input.test.tsx`: ensure text/emoji/file uploads are tested with Vitest + React Testing Library.
    - Use MSW to mock the file upload endpoint if needed.
    - All pass before next checkpoint.